jensengroup/tmc_sa/README.md

 SA like score for TMCs.

-Spell checker for your molecular graphs.
 A virtual library of reference correct TMCs is used to build a dictionary of allowed chemical features.
-The chemical features of input molecules are compared against this dictionary.
+The chemical features of input molecules are compared against this dictionary to yield a familiarity score of a given TMC.

 Based on work by:
 [Kerstjens, A., De Winter, H. Molecule auto-correction to facilitate molecular design.
 J Comput Aided Mol Des 38, 10 (2024).](https://doi.org/10.1007/s10822-024-00549-1)